 Now who doesn’t like something chocolatey for pudding?
-These vegan chocolate pots make a delicious treat and look impressive too.
+How about vegan chocolate mousse?
+They make a delicious treat and look impressive too.
 They go down well at dinner parties and guests are always surprised to hear that unlike conventional mousse, they are free from egg whites.

 So can you taste the chickpeas?
 No!
 And you would not know egg whites have been substituted.
 The mousse is deliciously decadently rich, light and airy.

 This recipe is also great for those who do not like to waste anything!
-The strained chickpeas can be used in other recipes, like hummus, curries and salads, (recipes elsewhere in this blog) or roasted to make them crispy (recipe to be published soon).
+The strained chickpeas can be used in other recipes, like hummus, curries and salads or roasted to make them crispy (recipes elsewhere in this blog).

 Preparation time: 25-30 mins

 - The water from 2 X 400g tins of chickpeas 2 tins (aquafaba)*

 - 200g of dark chocolate bars (at least 70% cocoa solids, vegan if required)